whispir/api/source/includes/_messages.md

     </tbody>
 </table>

 Each of these tags will resolve on send of the message to the individual recipient's information.
-As Whispir needs to know about this information prior to sending the message, the tags will only work when sending messages to Contacts or Distribution Lists.
+As Whispir needs to know about this information prior to sending the message, the tags will only work when sending messages to **Contacts** or **Distribution Lists**.

 For more information about sending messages to Contacts or Distribution Lists, please consult the documentation under Messaging.